exercism/rust/concepts/collect/about.md

 # About

 To understand the `collect` function it's important to know that it is used to resolve an iterator.
 Recall that an iterator is a sequence of items that can be chained with other iterators.
-Iterators are _lazy_, which means they do not execute until they are resolved by a [consuming adaptor][consuming adaptor].
+Iterators are _lazy_, which means they do not execute until you call code that consumes the iterator.
+Such code includes `for` loops and [consuming adaptors][consuming adaptor].
 Consuming adaptors process all items in the iterator to produce some kind of output.

 [`collect`][collect] is one such consuming adaptor, which can be used to produce an instance of any type implementing the [`FromIterator` trait][from iterator].
 That trait is implemented for all of the collections in the standard library.
 Because `FromIterator` is